mainwp/mainwp/readme.txt

 * Fixed: issues with Themes widget actions
 * Fixed: conflict with the Divi theme
 * Fixed: a few cosmetic issues
-* Fixed: an issue with the number of total updates calculation
+* Fixed: An issue with the number of total updates calculation

 = 3.4.8 - 6-26-18 =
 * Fixed: syncing issues detected on specific hosts